This guide requires that you have installed VAST on Linux.

 vast binary and configuration

-Then copy (or symlink) the unit file to
+Then link the unit file to your systemd search path.

 To have the service start up automatically with system boot, you can